DVG-PROJECT/Week-11-Project/README.md

-# 🛍️ Fashion Retail Sales — SQL Data Analysis Project
+# 🛍️ Fashion Retail Sales — LUXDEVHQ Data Analytics Week 11 SQL Data Analysis Project

 ## 💡 Project Overview
 This project focuses on applying SQL to explore, analyze, and extract meaningful business insights from a fashion database.
-The goal is to develop data-driven recommendations for improving sales, customer understanding, and inventory management.
+The goal is to understand the data and develop data-driven recommendations for improving sales, customer understanding, and inventory management.

 ## 🎯 Learning Objectives
-Use SQL for data extraction, aggregation, and analysis.
+- We used SQL for data extraction, aggregation, and analysis and Python for basic visualization.

-Translate data into business insights.
+- We were to translate data into business insights.

-Present clear, actionable findings in both written reports and presentations.
+- Present clear, actionable findings in both written reports and presentations.

 ## 🗂️ Dataset Information
 The data comes from a transactional fashion database which contains 'clothing_type', 'category', 'price', 'discount', 'shop_outlet','delivery_date', 'order_date', 'revenue','customer_name','customer_email' as the columns